-CBP Project Number Council Priority Number Description 2016/17 Actions Towards Completion 5.1 16 Review and upgrade the City's parking management systems and infrastructure Identified and implemented contemporary systems and infrastructure to improve the City's parking management capabilities.
-Implemented electronically readable parking permits (barcoded, QR coded etc.) and e-permit technology to simplify and streamline the customer experience, in line with the Council's revised Parking Permits Policy.
-9.11 Review the City's CCTV network Reviewed the City's existing CCTV network to better meet community demands and respond to new technologies.
-Commenced a \$250k upgrade of the existing CCTV network in Leederville, following approval of a State Government grant.
-This upgrade is due for completion in September/October 2017.
+СВР Council Priorities Description 2016/17 Actions Towards

+Project Number Completion

+Number

+5.1 16 Review and upgrade the - Identified and implemented

+City's parking management contemporary systems and

+systems and infrastructure infrastructure to improve the

+City's parking management

+capabilities.

+- Implemented electronically

+readable parking permits

+(barcoded, QR coded etc.) and e-

+permit technology to simplify and

+streamline the customer

+experience, in line with the

+Council's revised Parking Permits

+Policy.

+9.11 Review the City's CCTV - Reviewed the City's existing

+network CCTV network to better meet

+community demands and

+respond to new technologies.

+- Commenced a \$250k upgrade of

+the existing CCTV network in

+Leederville, following approval of

+a State Government grant.
+This

+upgrade is due for completion in

+September/October 2017.